Skip to main content

 • Women with other risk factors (see above) should have a GTT at 24-28 weeks.

-GDM can cause serious consequences for you and your baby but these can be greatly reduced by treatment.
+Gestational diabetes can cause serious consequences for women and their babies but these can be greatly reduced by treatment.

 Treatment includes following advice about diet and physical activity.
-Medicines to lower your blood sugar levels may be required.
+Medicines to lower the blood sugar levels may be required.
 The medicines may be tablets (for example, metformin) but insulin injections may also be needed.
+These medications are safe in pregnancy.

 After your pregnancy

-Insulin and other medicines to control your blood sugar are usually stopped immediately after delivery.
+Insulin and other medicines to control blood sugar in gestational diabetes are usually stopped immediately after delivery.

-Most women with GDM recover after the pregnancy but there is an increased (2 in 3) risk of it returning in a future pregnancy.
-Women who have had GDM are at increased risk of developing diabetes in the future.
-It is recommended that women with GDM:
+Most women with gestational diabetes recover after the pregnancy but there is an increased (2 in 3) risk of it returning in a future pregnancy.
+Women who have had gestational diabetes are at increased risk of developing diabetes in the future.
+It is recommended that women with a history of gestational diabetes:

 • Avoid being overweight.